Join us at the ROM on March 20, 2015

 Roll over the photo to see a magnification and species names.
 An * indicates 'Species at Risk'

 Join our citizen science project

-By sharing your bird-window collision encounter, you contribute to a global database that will help the scientific, biological, ornithological and governmental communities better understand the magnitude of the bird-window collision issue, while help inspire new and effective bird collision deterrent technologies.
-More over, it will afford FLAP Canada the opportunity to offer collision prevention techniques to those locations where large volumes of birds are colliding.
+By sharing your bird-window collision encounter, you are contributing to a global database.
+This will help the scientific and governmental communities better understand the magnitude of the bird-window collision issue and to inspire new and effective bird collision deterrent technologies.

 MAKE YOUR HOME SAFE FOR BIRDS

 Now that winter is upon us, our bird feeders will be busier than ever.
 With this increase in activity comes an increase in bird collisions with your home windows.
 You can help reduce, and in some cases eliminate this threat with easy and inexpensive window treatments.
-First start by adopting the following tips:
+Start by visiting our collision prevention page.

 FLAP (Fatal Light Awareness Program) CANADA

 OUR MISSION: Working to safeguard migratory birds in the urban environment through education, policy development, research, rescue and rehabilitation.